-Off the Street I and II residents are provided modest accommodations (i.e., a bed and a shelf for their belongings).
+Off the Street I and II residents are provided modest accomodations.
 Bed moves are made weekly as a reward for progress – including class participation, meeting attendance, and overall positive change in attitude and behavior.

 Each new resident is assigned a “72-hour buddy” – the first in a series of peers who provide support and encouragement for the newcomer and model appropriate social and life skills.
 Through their example, OTS residents learn the basics of personal responsibility and accountability to the group, and begin to move away from a “street” mentality.

-All residents at each location are required to respect these basic rules of conduct, termed the Five Golden Rules:
+All residents at each location are required to respect the basic rules of conduct termed the Five Golden Rules:

-2. No cell phone nor driving of a car.
+- No cell phone nore driving of a car.

 Violation of any of these Five Golden Rules results in automatic discharge from the program, no questions asked.
 Maximum use of peer accountability is used to enforce the rules.